Estimates of exchange topological contributions and $CP$-violating observables in $\Lambda_b\rightarrow \Lambda \phi$ decay: Numerical results

 After obtaining the values of the helicity amplitudes, we can compute the branching ratio and various asymmetries through Eqs.~(\ref{eq:two}), (\ref{eq:alp}), and (\ref{eq:alp12}).
-The numerical results are collected in Table~\ref{tab:branching}, where the first and second uncertainties arise from the shape parameter $\omega_0=0.4\pm0.1$ GeV in the $\Lambda_b$ baryon LCDAs and hard scale $t$ varying from $0.75t$ to $1.25t$, respectively.
+The numerical results are collected in Table~\ref{tab:branching}, where the first and second uncertainties arise from the shape parameter $\omega_0=0.40\pm0.04$ GeV in the $\Lambda_b$ baryon LCDAs and hard scale $t$ varying from $0.8t$ to $1.2t$, respectively.
 We draw the following observations: \begin{enumerate} \item The PQCD prediction of the branching ratio involves a large uncertainty because of the sensitivity to the nonperturbative hadronic LCDAs, which are of limited accuracy due to our lack of understanding of QCD dynamics at low energies.
 Pinning down the uncertainties of LCDAs is an essential prescription to improve the accuracy of PQCD calculations.
 In contrast to the branching ratio, most of the asymmetry observables are insensitive to the nonperturbative QCD effects because the resulting uncertainties have been eliminated in the ratios, indicates they can serve as the ideal quantities to test the PQCD approach. \item The predicted branching ratio is slightly larger than the LHCb measured value $(5.18\pm 1.29)\times 10^{-6}$~\cite{plb759282}, where multiple uncertainties are added in quadrature.
 However, recent updates from the PDG on the web and the world average from the Heavy Flavor Averaging Group (HFLAV) give $(9.8\pm2.6)\times10^{-6}$ and $(10.1^{+2.9}_{-2.5})\times10^{-6}$~\cite{HFLAV:2022pwe}, respectively.
-Both of the central values are a factor of two larger than the LHCb data.
+Both of the central values are larger than the LHCb data by a factor of two.
 We notice that in fact all these data come from the measurement of the relative branching fraction of $\Lambda_b\rightarrow \Lambda \phi$ to $B^0\rightarrow K^0 \phi$ by LHCb~\cite{plb759282}, and the discrepancies are mainly caused by using different values for the production rate ratio $f_{\Lambda_b}/f_d$ with $f_{\Lambda_b}(f_d)$ being the fragmentation fractions of $b$ quarks to $\Lambda_b(B^0)$. \item By comparison, the estimates based on GFA gives $\mathcal{B}(\Lambda_b\rightarrow \Lambda \phi)=(1.77^{+1.76}_{-1.71}\pm 0.24)\times10^{-6}$~\cite{epjc76399}, which suffers large uncertainties from the nonfactorizable effects.
 With the number of colors setting as $N^{eff}=2$, the value can be enhanced to $(3.53\pm 0.24)\times10^{-6}$, which is still half of our prediction and apparently lower than the world averages.
 The result from the QCDF~\cite{prd99054020}, yields $(6.33^{+0.60+1.57+0.83}_{-0.68-1.56-0.61})\times10^{-7}$, is below our number by roughly one order of magnitude.
-The smallness is ascribed to the important nonfactorizable effects, such as hard spectator interactions and power corrections, were not included in their calculations. \item The up-down asymmetry $\alpha_b$ is predicted to be $-0.78^{+0.03+0.00}_{-0.10-0.02}$ in PQCD, away from -1 because the considered process also receives the contributions from the QCD penguin operators $O_{5,6,7,8}$ via the $V+A$ current.
-This result is consistent with the QCDF result $-0.8\pm 0.0$ presented in~\cite{prd99054020}.
-The asymmetry parameters of $\alpha_{\lambda_\Lambda}$ and $\alpha_{\lambda_\phi}$ evaluated in GFA are $-0.99$ and $0.86$~\cite{jhep111042021}, respectively, which also match well with our results in Table~\ref{tab:branching}.
+The smallness is ascribed to the important nonfactorizable effects, such as hard spectator interactions and power corrections, were not included in their calculations. \item The up-down asymmetry $\alpha_b$ is predicted to be $-0.63^{+0.16+0.00}_{-0.01-0.03}$ in PQCD, away from -1 because the considered process also receives sizeable contributions from the QCD penguin operators $O_{5,6,7,8}$ via the $V+A$ current.
+Our central value is somewhat larger than the QCDF calculation $-0.8$ presented in~\cite{prd99054020}.
+The asymmetry parameters of $\alpha_{\lambda_\Lambda}$ and $\alpha_{\lambda_\phi}$ evaluated in GFA are $-0.99$ and $0.86$~\cite{jhep111042021}, respectively, which are comparable to our results in Table~\ref{tab:branching}.
 The obtained predictions on the $r_0$ and $r_1$, received less theoretical and experimental attentions, can be compared in future.

 \end{enumerate}